File last modified:

 (The candle flame always cooked the top of the pumpkin while the rest of it early developed blue and white mold, but on the day you carved it the parts that had been cut out to make the features could be cooked with rice and were quite delicious.)

-I never figured out how UNICEF got into the act.
+I never figured out how collecting coins for UNICEF got into the act, although an occasional little kid still does it.
 It doesn't seem very demonic.
 Neither does a greeting like "Happy Halloween!"
 But then, if you are a 4-year-old dressed as a bulldozer, almost any greeting seems kind of silly.
 Except maybe motor noises.

 Return to top.